 Detroit News photographer James Kilpatrick captured the beatings in vivid detail.
 When men from the Service Department threatened Kilpatrick and demanded that he turn over his film, the photographer concealed the actual negatives and gave them blank plates instead.
 Over the next few days, widespread publication of photos from the “Battle of the Overpass” made headlines across the country.
 The photos, in conjunction with testimony during the subsequent hearings from medical personnel who treated the injured, brought national attention to the brutal methods utilized by Ford and other companies to fight union organizers.
 This victory in public opinion was crucial for further advances by organized labor.

 As one of the most famous events in the history of the American labor movement, the “Battle of the Overpass” set in motion a series of efforts that resulted in a crippling strike at the Rouge Plant and final recognition of the UAW by Ford Motor Company in 1941.
 It also cemented Walter Reuther’s importance within the UAW and paved the way for his pivotal years as president.

-Additional information on the “Battle of the Overpass” can be found in these collections:
+In addition to the collections highlighted above, information about the “Battle of the Overpass” can be found in the following:

 Kristen Chinery is the Reference Archivist for the Walter P. Reuther Library.